ganesh-91/multi-select-react/README.md

 # multi-select-react

 ## Description
-A React Component providing multi select functionality.(under development) If you like it please drop a star.
+A React Component providing multi select functionality.(under development).

+If you like it please drop a star.

 ----